Hosting a parent meeting

 Start by introducing yourself.
 Share a personal story about why you've put this tour together.
 Next, explain that:

-Educational tours let travelers connect with their lessons in a whole new way.
+- Educational tours let travellers connect with their lessons in a whole new way.
 By discovering amazing sites and cities, their interest is sparked like never before.

 2. Tell them why you chose EF

 EF is the world leader in international education, and EF Educational Tours offers teachers and students an opportunity to discover the world on safe and affordable international tours.

 - Discuss EF's focus on safety and support, and also your own approach to safety.

 - Review EF's worldwide presence, 24-hour emergency on-call service, full-time Tour Director, Global Travel Protection Plan and over 50 years of experience.